Get started on your health and wellness journey

 Book your next health session now!

-The philosophy of Osteopathy is to treat the whole person, not just the symptoms.
-It places emphasis on the relationships between the body's structure, framework and function, teaching the appreciation of the body's ability to heal itself.
+Osteopathy is an alternative medicine that focuses on the physical manipulation of muscle tissue and bones to positively affect the nervous, circulatory, and lymphatic systems of the body.
+The philosophy of Osteopathy is to treat the person as a whole, and not just treat the symptoms.
+It places a great emphasis on the relationship between the structure, framework, and function of the body, and the teaching the appreciation of the body’s innate ability of healing itself.

-When visiting an osteopath for the first time, a full case history will be taken as well as an examination.
-This generally requires the removing of some clothing and the performance of a simple series of movements.
+When visiting an osteopath, it usually starts with the osteopath taking a full health history of the client as well as an examination.
+Generally, this requires the removal of some clothing and performing a simple series of movements.

-The Osteopath will use a highly developed sense of touch, called palpation, to identify any points of weakness or excessive strain throughout the body.
-Osteopathic treatments are tailored to the requirements of the individual patient, and techniques are selected which are appropriate to the patient's needs.
-For some acute pain, one to two treatments may be all that is necessary.
-Chronic conditions may need ongoing maintenance averaging six to eight sessions.
+The osteopath uses a highly developed sense of touch called palpation which helps in identifying the points of weakness or occurrence of excessive strain throughout the body.
+Osteopathic treatments are uniquely tailored to the individual needs of the client, and the techniques being used are selected according to the patient’s needs.
+For some acute pain, incorporation of one to two treatments may be necessary.
+However, chronic conditions may need to increase maintenance for six to eight sessions.

 Did you know your body has the ability to heal itself?
 This is the central aim of osteopathy.